naver-ai/simseek/README.md

 Please see [Training CQA Models](#training-and-evaluating-cqa-models)

 # Training and Evaluating CQA Models
 We fully release the scripts that can train and evaluate various CQA backbones (i.e., BERT, RoBERTa, Longformer).
-They are base on [transformers](https://github.com/huggingface/transformers) library by huggingface and we expand it onto the challenging CQA benchmark, QuAC.
+They are based on [transformers](https://github.com/huggingface/transformers) library by huggingface and we expand it onto the challenging CQA benchmark, QuAC.
 First, set the environment variables as belows.

 ## Set environment variables